tetraethylmethane/GoogleMapsScraper/README.md

 - https://github.com/omkarcloud/google-maps-scraper/tree/master (also a nice project) [many thanks for the idea to extract the data by utilizing the JS objects]

-## Licence

-This code is licenced under the MIT Licence

-## Contributing

-Please open an ISSUE or make a Pull Request

-## Notes

-Please use this scraper responsibly

-banner is generated using OpenAI's DALE